devmusiczz/Wheelify/README.md

-# AutoSwags
+# Wheelify

-AutoSwags is a robust e-commerce application built with React, Next.js, Tailwind CSS, and Wix Headless CMS.
+Wheelify is a robust e-commerce application built with React, Next.js, Tailwind CSS, and Wix Headless CMS.
 The project leverages server actions and a headless CMS to provide a seamless shopping experience with a variety of features and functionalities.

 ## Tech Stack